nesi/puppet-git/README.markdown

 * **package**: Specifies a custom package.
 The default is `git`, except for older versions of Debian and Ubuntu where the default is `git-core`.
 * **git_root**: Currently does nothing, it's functionality is to be reviewed.

-## To set up git for a user
+# Resources

+## `git::user`

-This basically sets the users name and email as git global variables, and should allow them to just use git.
-The username should be a valid user account.
+This basically sets the users name and email by configuring the git global variables as that user, and should allow them to use git without warnings about these values being unset.
+The user name should be a valid user account that has been previously defined in Puppet.

 With default settings just use:
 ```puppet